marcelo-tavares-ifsp/mst/README.md

 Multi-Seat Tool

 ## License
+The project was initially written and being developed by "AZ Company Group" LLC (https://www.gkaz.ru/)  You can find the list of contributors in `AUTHORS` file.

 MST is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your